 Silk Road Treasures – Souvenir Shopping in Samarkand and Bukhara

-If you have read a few of my posts, you may know that I am a big fan of bringing back a souvenir or two, but they have to be either edible, useful, or of a high quality.
+If you have read some of my posts, you may know that I love to back a souvenir or two.
+They have to be either edible, useful, or of a high quality.
 Before I visited Uzbekistan pretty much on a whim, I wondered what Shopping in Samarkand and Bukhara might be like.

 I love the organic single-estate olive oil from Jaen, use spices from Tel Aviv’s Levinsky Market, and drink Greek Mountain Tea.
 Occasionally, a trinket or two finds its way into our house, but with most travel souvenirs they have to be either practical, sewing-related, old and beautiful and, above all useful and wherever possible, ethically produced.